Geography of Pakistan: Iran–Pakistan border

 The boundary with Iran, 959 km, was first delimited by a British commission in the same year as the Durand Line was demarcated, separating Iran from what was then British India's Baluchistan province.
 Modern Iran has a province named Sistan va Baluchistan that borders Pakistan and has Baluchis in an ethnic majority.
-In 1957 Pakistan signed a frontier agreement with Iran in Rawalpindi according to which the border was officially declared and the two countries haven't had this border as a subject of serious dispute at all.
+In 1957 Pakistan signed a frontier agreement with Iran in Rawalpindi according to which the border was officially declared and the two countries have not had this border as a subject of serious dispute at all.